logandaniels/logandaniels.github.io/content/blog/2024-letter.md

 The new place is much more centrally located, which has already borne fruit.
 It's much easier to visit friends and events, whether via public transit, bicycle, or on foot.
 I sincerely appreciate the car-free life.
 Naturally, my new place also includes a reserved parking space.
 For my guests, you see!

-My new neighborhood is full of fresh new restaurants to eat at, but I've already become sick of most of the nearby joints.
+My new neighborhood is full of fresh new restaurants to eat at, though somehow that vast culinary frontier is already beginning to feel small.
 Thankfully I also have a humongous kitchen, complete with vast counter space which I liberally use to store junk mail and tchotchkes, and a modern range perfect for cooking instant noodles.

 I really do like my new place quite a lot.
 But I'm not sure my lifestyle demands a place as spacious as my current one[^8].
 For my next move, I may downsize, or else I'm considering living with housemates for a bit, which I haven't done since college.
 I think it sounds great, *if* I can find the right likeminded people who'd be fun to live with.
 If you want to live with me, or have a room opening up in your home, let me know!